 A Geneva stripe refers to one of the most traditional types of decoration, consisting of applying regular parallel wave-like patterns to the parts, for instance, plates, bridges and rotors.
 The stripes can be straight or circular and shall always be aligned perfectly across the different parts.

-This technique is mainly applied on the flat visible part of the bridges (main plates are usually treated with circular graining).
-It remains a finish entirely decorative (which couldn’t be used on moving parts, considering the amount of material removed and the non-regular surface of the part once finished with Geneva stripes).
+This technique is mainly applied on the flat and visible part of the bridges (main plates are usually treated with circular graining).
+Nowadays, it is an entirely decorative technique, which couldn’t be used on moving parts, considering the amount of material removed and the non-regular surface of the part once finished with Geneva stripes.
 Several techniques can be used, the most common ones relying on machines.
-Semi-automatique machines are guided by hands.
-The part is fixed on a moving tray that goes under an abrasive tool, scratching the surface of the part.
+Semi-automatic machines are guided by hands.
+The part is fixed on a moving tray that goes under an abrasive tool, “scratching” the surface of the part.
 A more modern (and even cheaper) technique uses CNC machines.
 No human hand is required here.
-Finally, there’s the manual, hand-made solution, of course time-consuming, of course more irregular but much more beautiful to look at.
+Finally, there’s the manual, hand-made solution, of course time-consuming, of course less regular but much more beautiful to look at.
 Here, the part slides under a rule with an abrasive tool in wood, cut to a chosen diameter, defining the size and motif of the stripes.

-Another traditional finish, also known as circular-graining or stippling, consists of covering the surfaces of the plates or bridges, by applying a pattern of overlapping small circles with a rotating peg.
+Perlage is another traditional finish, also known as circular-graining or stippling, that consists in covering the surfaces of the plates or bridges, by applying a pattern of overlapping small circles with a rotating peg.
 Often, it is used on hidden surfaces, for example, the back of the main plate (below the dial) or recesses.
 This finish is one of the few not to be entirely automatized and usually, a watchmaker’s hand is required to apply circular graining.

 Engraving is generally used to present hallmarks or various information, predominantly starting with the brand itself on the movement.
 It can also be used to decorate and personalize the parts with true work of arts.